pyparsing/pyparsing/examples/tiny/README.md

 - Useful keys/behavior:
   - Press Ctrl-C while typing to cancel the current partial input and return to a fresh prompt.
   - Press Ctrl-C during a long-running execution to interrupt it and return to the prompt.
-  - The REPL always prints a newline after executing a statement block.

 - Built-in REPL commands (typed at an empty prompt):
   - `quit` — exit the REPL